mmonteleone/DynamicBuilder/README.markdown

 ------------

 **Requirements**
-DynamicBuilder requires the .NET 4 framework to compile, and (for now) the .NET 2 framework for running its xUnit test suite.
+DynamicBuilder requires the .NET 4 framework to compile and/or run its xUnit test suite.

 **Installation**
 Since this is such a small piece of code (just a small single class), it is recommended to simply copy the source, `Xml.cs`, directly into your project.
 It does not really warrant the overhead of being a referenced, compiled, assembly.